kylpo/react-playbook/deep-dives/wip-Refs.md

 }
 ```

 Cool!
 That radically reduces our boilerplate.
-We don't even need to store the `ref` in our instance.
+We don't even need to store the `ref` for later use.
 In [constelation](https://github.com/constelation/monorepo), we've gone one step further in reducing boilerplate for our primitives.
-We reduced the above code into a simple `onLayout` prop (similar to [react-native](https://facebook.github.io/react-native/docs/view.html#onlayout)).
+We abstracted the above code into a simple `onLayout` prop (similar to [react-native](https://facebook.github.io/react-native/docs/view.html#onlayout), but the measure only happens once).

 ```jsx
 class MyComponent extends React.Component {